seokjinjeong-cod/seokjinjeong-cod/README.md

 - 👋 Hi, I’m seokjin jeong
+-  This is my record here.